 Before you go, let your partner know that nothing has to be permanent.
 Listen and reassess a few months in to see that you both are happy in your current abroad situation.
 Realize you can change your travel plans, move to a new city or even go back home.
 It’s not a failure if it just isn’t for you.
 But, do give it an honest shot.
 Be open to new experiences, roll with the punches and get ready for the ride of your life!

-Now, when your S/O gets home, open a bottle of wine and start that conversation.
-Find out what will work for both you and what steps to take to get there.
+Now, when your S/O gets home, open a bottle of wine, breech the conversation and start the course, Is moving abroad right for you? to find out where you both stand.
+It'll help you understand what will work for both you and what steps to take to get there.
 You got this!

 Don’t hesitate to reach out, I’m always available for a chat.
 Send me an email!